 Interactivity

-Add buttons and branching paths to your videos to drive higher completion rates, personalize learning experiences, and guide your viewers to take action.
+Add buttons, quizzes, and branching paths to your videos to drive higher completion rates, personalize learning experiences, and guide your viewers to take action.

-Interactivity is only available on Synthesia's Enterprise plans.
+Interactivity is available on Synthesia's Enterprise and Creator plans.

-Synthesia’s Interactivity feature enables creators to design dynamic, clickable videos with branching pathways, adding a powerful layer of viewer engagement and personalization.
-Whether you’re creating eLearning modules, product demos, or scenario-based training, this feature lets your audience actively engage with your content—not just watch it.
+Synthesia's Interactivity feature enables creators to design dynamic, clickable videos with branching pathways and knowledge checks, adding a powerful layer of viewer engagement and personalization.
+Whether you're creating eLearning modules, product demos, or scenario-based training, this feature lets your audience actively engage with your content—not just watch it.

-By adding clickable decisions to your video content, viewers gain control over their learning or viewing journey, increasing retention and engagement.
+By adding interactive elements to your video content, viewers gain control over their learning journey, increasing retention and engagement.

 Creating interactive videos